EFForTS-B10/NetVest/README.md

 • Install EFForTS-ABM version 1.1 (clone this repository)

 Installation and execution on other system setups might be possible but is not thoroughly tested.

+### Docker container

+Instead of installing every component manually, a docker container containing every component can be used:

+• docker pull ecomod/rstudio:NetVest

+• adapt {HOME} for netlogopath in the R Skripts for exeution of NetVest to /opt/netlogo/6.2.1)

 ## Configuration